Construction of initial data sets for Lorentzian manifolds with lightlike parallel spinors: The BBGM parallel transport preserves parallel spinors

 is a parallel section of $\Gamma(\Sigma^{g_{\bar r}}M)$.
-We use the fact that the dimension of $P_g$ is locally constant (see \cite{ammann.kroencke.weiss.witt:18}), $P_{s,r}$ is an isomorphism for $s\in I_0$, $r\in \bar I_0$.
-Thus BBGM parallel transport perserves parallel spinors along $\bar I_0$, and by a two-step induction (as $J$ is finite in compact intervals) this also holds along $I$.
+We use the fact that the dimension of the space of parallel spinors is locally constant (see \cite{ammann.kroencke.weiss.witt:18}), thus for any $s\in I_0$ and and $r\in \bar I_0$ (including $r\in \partial I_0$) the monomorphism $P_{s,r}$ from parallel spinors in $\Gamma(\Sigma^{g_s}M)$ to parallel spinors in $\Gamma(\Sigma^{g_r}M)$ is an isomorphism.
+Thus BBGM parallel transport perserves parallel spinors along~$\bar I_0$, and by an induction argument (using that $J$ is finite in compact intervals) this also holds along $I$.
 The proposition is thus proven for analytic families $s\mapsto g_s$ and thus also for piecewise analytic families $s\mapsto g_s$.